 Edinburgh Castle is one of the oldest fortified places in Europe.
 With a long rich history as a royal residence, military garrison, prison and fortress, it is alive with many exciting tales.
 When you climb Castle Hill, you will walk in the footsteps of soldiers, kings and queens – and even the odd pirate or two.

 As well as guarding great moments in history, the castle has suffered many sieges.
 During the Wars of Independence it changed hands many times.
 In 1314, the Scots retook the castle from the English in a daring night raid led by Thomas Randolph, nephew of Robert the Bruce.

 The castle defences have evolved over hundreds of years.
-Mons Meg, one of the greatest medieval cannons ever made, was given to King James II in 1457.
+Mons Meg, one of the greatest medieval cannons, was given to King James II in 1457.
 The Half Moon Battery, built in the aftermath of the Lang Siege of 1573, was armed for 200 years by bronze guns known as the Seven Sisters.
 Six more guns defend the Argyle Battery, with its open outlook to the north.

 To learn more, go to out website.